Analysis | What a ‘No-Deal Brexit’ Means and Why It’s a Risk Again

 2. Why would anyone want that?

 For devoted Brexiteers, leaving without a deal is much better than remaining in the bloc or leaving with a deal that keeps the country bound to the EU’s rules.
-They say the latter is what Theresa May’s rejected divorce deal did, and they call it BRINO -- Brexit In Name Only.
+The latter is how they characterize the divorce deal Johnson’s predecessor, Theresa May, struck with the EU but couldn’t get through Parliament.
+They call it BRINO -- Brexit In Name Only.
 Some Brexiteers also welcome the opportunity that a no-deal exit would bring: Britain would be free, they say, to strike new trade deals, slash tariffs, and get rid of regulation that makes it harder for Britain to compete.
-It’s also about negotiating tactics: Johnson has said it’s important to wield the credible threat of walking away without a deal in order to secure a better agreement than his predecessor May did.
+It’s also about negotiating tactics: Johnson has said it’s important to wield the credible threat of walking away without a deal in order to secure a better agreement than May did.

 3. How bad could it be?